Large smooth twins from short lattice vectors: Smooth Twin Results

 No formal claims are made for larger $B$ but we note down in Table~\ref{tab:numsmooth} the cumulative number of $B$-smooth twins found in this and prior work.
-We did not extend our experiments to $B = 547$ due to the increasing computational effort.
+We did not extend our experiments to $B = 547$ due to the increasing computational effort. \begin{conjecture} There are exactly 348,865 many $200$-smooth twins. \end{conjecture}